 - If you have a beating pulse, then creatine monohydrate is for you!

-Wendi Irlbeck, MS, RDN, CISSN is a registered dietitian nutritionist and performance coach.
-Wendi utilizes evidence-based science to tailor nutrition programs for athletes to optimize performance, minimize health risks, and enhance recovery from training while focusing on injury prevention.
+Wendi Irlbeck, MS, RDN, LD CISSN is a registered dietitian nutritionist and performance coach.
+Wendi utilizes evidence-based science to tailor nutrition programs for high school and college athletes to optimize performance, minimize health risks, and enhance recovery from training while focusing on injury risk reduction.
 She partners with parents, sports performance staff, and special needs and recreational athletes to offer nutritional guidance and optimal athletic performance and lifestyle plans.
-Wendi provides virtual services including telehealth but is based in Grand Rapids, Michigan.
-Wendi works with clients of all levels and ages across the US as well as Canada and the UK.
-You can find more about Wendi and scheduling an appointment with her on her website.
+Wendi and her team provide virtual services including sports nutrition presentations, 1:1 and group coaching for families and active adults.

 - Antonio, J., Candow, D.G., Forbes, S.C. et al. Common questions and misconceptions about creatine supplementation: what does the scientific evidence really show?.
 Journal of the International Society of Sports Nutrition 18, 13 (2021). https://doi.org/10.1186/s12970-021-00412-w

 - Grindstaff PD, Kreider R, Bishop R, Wilson M, Wood L, Alexander C, et al. Effects of creatine supplementation on repetitive sprint performance and body composition in competitive swimmers.
 Int J Sport Nutr.
 (1997) 7:330–46.